 Suggestions on how to excel during these elective rotations

 Take notice of how your attendings start their day.
-Does he or she come one hour early to review all labs and imaging?
+Do they come one hour early to review all labs and imaging?
 Some may even examine all the patients and start interventions prior to rounds.
 Ask them for their routine and the tricks they have found to be useful for daily rounds.
 As a resident on the rotation, very often you are only focused on the patients you have.
 Once you start gaining comfort and experience in the ICU, try to step in the shoes of the attending.
 Focus on every patient on rounds, know who the sickest ones are every day, and have a disposition plan days in advance.
 Actively initiate family discussions, palliative care consults, and code status talks.
-When a new patient is admitted, plan in your head how the trajectory of the patient will be, and have back up plan A, B, C in case patient status deteriorates or changes.
-For example: “If levophed requirement hit 0.3 mcg/kg/min, we will add a second agent, perform a bedside ultrasound, and if the ultrasound shows this, we will do XXX.”
+When a new patient is admitted, plan in your head how the trajectory of the patient will be, and have back-up plan A, B, C in case patient status deteriorates or changes.
+For example: “If Levophed requirement hits 0.3 mcg/kg/min, we will add a second agent, perform a bedside ultrasound, and if the ultrasound shows this, we will do XXX.”

 Should I complete an away rotation?

 It is neither common nor required to do an away elective in ICU.
-If you would like to get a different set of ICU experience than what your residency program offers, you may contact the fellowship program of your interest.
-You should however plan this well ahead of time.
+If you would like to get a different set of ICU experiences than what your residency program offers, you may contact the fellowship program of your interest.
+You should, however, plan this well ahead of time.